 Directions

-Your next stop is the Kohtuotsa Viewing Platform (15) which lies further up on Kohtu Street.
-You’ll be walking a distance of 180 m.
+Your next stop is the Kohtuotsa Viewing Platform (15).
+Head south on Kiriku plats and turn left onto Kohtu tn.
+You’ll be walking a distance of 150 m.

 15. Kohtuotsa Viewing Platform

-If you’ve ever seen any pictures of Tallinn, chances are they included a mural saying “The Times We Had.”
-This mural can be found at Kohtuotsa Viewing Platform which we’ve included in our self-guided walking tour of Tallinn.
+If you’ve ever seen pictures of Tallinn, chances are they included the famous mural saying “The Times We Had.”
+This mural is located at the Kohtuotsa Viewing Platform.

 Fun Fact

-Toompea enjoyed its own special rights and privileges until 1878 when it was officially incorporated with the rest of Tallinn.
+Toompea enjoyed its own special rights and privileges until 1878, when it was officially incorporated into the rest of Tallinn.

 Directions

-Your next stop is the Alexander Nevsky Cathedral (16) which lies on Lossi Plats.
+Your next stop is the Alexander Nevsky Cathedral (16).
+Backtrack on Kohtu tn, continue onto Kiriku plats, turn left onto Toom-Kooli, and turn left onto Lossi plats.
 You’ll be walking a distance of 350 m.

 16. Alexander Nevsky Cathedral

-One of the veritable highlights of this Tallinn walking tour is the imposing Alexander Nevsky Cathedral, Tallinn’s most striking Russian Orthodox Cathedral.
+One of the veritable highlights of this Tallinn walking tour is the imposing Alexander Nevsky Cathedral, the city’s most striking Russian Orthodox landmark.

-It was built in 1900 when Estonia was under Czarist Russian rule as a reminder to the mainly Lutheran Estonians of their subordinate status during that era.
-In the late 19th century, Czarist Russia was carrying out a fervent campaign of Russifiying its outer territories.
+Completed in 1900 during Estonia’s time under Czarist Russian rule, the cathedral was intended as a reminder to the predominantly Lutheran Estonians of their subordinate status during that era.
+In the late 19th century, Czarist Russia was fervently pursuing a campaign of Russification in its outer territories.

-Loathed by most Estonians at the time for being a symbol of Russification policies, the Alexander Nevsky Cathedral was planned to be demolished in 1924, but the plan was never executed.
+Loathed by most Estonians at the time as a symbol of these Russification policies, the Alexander Nevsky Cathedral was slated for demolition in 1924, but the plan was never carried out.

 Directions

-Your next stop is Toompea Castle (17) which lies just across the street on Lossi Plats.
+Your next stop is the Estonian Parliament Building (17) which lies just across the street on Lossi Plats.
+You’ll be walking a distance of 25 m.

-The northern and western walls of the castle, include three defensive towers, the most laudable of which is the 50-meter tall Pikk Hermann, dating from 1371.
-These crumbling towers were often depicted in old Soviet films, especially fairy tales.
+The castle’s northern and western walls include three defensive towers, the most notable of which is the 50-meter-tall Pikk Hermann, dating back to 1371.
+These ancient towers were often featured in old Soviet films, particularly in fairy tales.

 Directions